hidecode221b/Radia/readme_mac_python.md

 sudo ln -s /Library/Developer/CommandLineTools/usr/bin/python3 /Library/Developer/CommandLineTools/usr/bin/python
 ```
 - Download the Radia code in zip from this repository and unzip it.
-- Open terminal and build radia.so in the radia-master directory.
+- Open terminal and build radia.so in the radia-master directory (see details below).
 ```
 make
 ```